 This is a common question.
 This is a reasonable question.
 And this is a question that almost always—when asked to the general population—is answered incorrectly!
 Fortunately, we’ve created this gamer guide to muscle soreness for you to better understand.

 Most importantly, the reason for your muscle soreness is NOT lactic acid.
-I have heard this answer so frequently that I feel it necessary to repeat.
+We have heard this answer so frequently that we feel it necessary to repeat.

 YOUR MUSCLE SORENESS IS NOT LACTIC ACID.